Gabko890/CaladanOS/README.md

   make
   ```
 ### Run
-  If you have qemu installed (linux), after compiling just run:
+  If you have qemu installed (on linux), after compiling just run:
   ```bash
   make qemu
   ```
-  Or using different Virtual machine (eg. VirtualBox), ISO is placed in build/CaladnOS.iso
+  Or you can use any Virtual machine (BIOS boot),
+  ISO is available in build/CaladnOS.iso

 ## Screenshots
 ![shell to operate ramfs](./screenshots/screen1.png)